mhaleevans/Hashicorp/terraform-getting-started.md

 $ terraform destroy
 ```

-Look for a message are the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+When you see a message at the bottom of the output asking for confirmation, type `yes` and then ENTER.
+Terraform will destroy the resources it created earlier.